-Rice production produces high amounts of greenhouse gases.
-The goal of this M-climate protection project is to make rice production within Migros’ own supply chain more climate friendly.
-The climate-smart rice production method uses less water and releases less methane gas, which is harmful to the environment.
-The increased yields will make farmers more resilient.
+Rice cultivation causes large quantities of greenhouse gases.
+The aim of this M climate protection project is to make rice cultivation in Migros' own supply chain more climate-friendly.
+The climate-smart rice cultivation method uses less water and emits less climate-damaging methane gas.
+Higher crop yields improve farmers' resilience.

-Rice is a staple food for over three billion people and is responsible for producing 11 percent of global methane emissions and using 40 percent of the world’s irrigation water.
-For just one kilogram of rice, 2,000 litres of water are used.
-As a result of climate change, the Food and Agriculture Organisation of the United Nations (FAO) predicts a 15 percent decline in harvests by 2050 and is therefore promoting Climate-Smart Agriculture (CSA).
+Rice is a staple food for more than three billion people and is responsible for emitting eleven percent of global methane emissions and consuming 40 percent of the world's irrigation water.
+One kilogram of rice consumes 2000 liters of water.
+Due to climate change, the Food and Agriculture Organization of the United Nations (FAO) predicts a 15 percent drop in yields by 2050 and is therefore promoting climate smart agriculture.

-With the help of money from the M-climate fund, Migros would like to contribute to a switch from the CO₂- and water-intensive traditional method of rice production system to a more climate-friendly process – the so-called System of Rice Intensification (SRI).
-This method is based on alternate wetting and drying of the soil, which reduces the amount of methane escaping into the atmosphere.
+With the help of the money from the M-Climate Fund, Migros wants to help switch from CO2- and water-intensive traditional rice cultivation to more climate-friendly rice cultivation in its own supply chain - by means of so-called AWD (alternate wetting and drying).
+This method is based on alternating irrigation and drying of the soil, which reduces the amount of methane that escapes into the atmosphere.

-Since 2010, Migros has been carrying out organic farming projects in India and Thailand.
-With this project, we are now working towards a more climate-friendly alternative to the traditional method of rice production.
-This will reduce not only CO₂ emissions, but also water consumption and pesticide use.
+Migros has been running its own organic cultivation projects in India and Thailand since 2010.
+Thanks to this project, we can now also rely on a more climate-friendly method of rice cultivation in a traditional setting.
+This avoids CO2 emissions, but also saves water and pesticides.

-The plan is to convert 1,000 ha of traditional cropland to the more climate-friendly SRI method.
-Over 1,000 farming families will be trained in this new production method.
-Demonstration fields will be used to illustrate the effectiveness and profitability of the new production method.
-In addition, the project will provide the participating farming families with labour-saving tools and machines that, along with the prospect of a higher operating profit, will encourage the farmers to take part.
+The plan is to convert 1000 ha of traditional rice cultivation to the climate-friendly AWD method.
+More than 1000 farming families are to be trained in this new cultivation method.
+Demonstration fields will be used to show them the effectiveness and economic efficiency of the new cultivation method.
+In addition, the project will provide participating farm families with equipment to facilitate and safeguard the implementation of the method.
+Under AWD, yield increases are expected which, together with the prospect of higher farm profits, will encourage farmers to participate in the project.